 Would it shock you to find out that on average nearly 30 people a day die in an accident involving a drunk driver?
-People are warned for their entire lives about the ramifications of getting behind the wheel after consuming alcohol, and yet, people do it every day — often with serious consequences.
+People are warned for their entire lives about the ramifications of drinking and driving, and yet, people do it every day — often with serious consequences.

 In this piece, we’ll go over what it means to get a DUI, the stats related to accidents with impaired drivers, the legal consequences of drinking and driving in the state of Texas, and why it’s important to have an experienced attorney representing your best interests if you’re involved in a DUI car accident.